A New Logo for Batchwood School

 Through a thorough and comprehensive consultation process, we arrived at the Logo and Motto you now see.
 Passion, Belief and Courage are the characteristics we want to see all our students grow and develop as they prepare for life after Batchwood School.
 Those people that excel in life are those that follow their passion.
 At Batchwood we are committed to enabling every student to find their passion, to believe in themselves and to have the courage to persevere and achieve their life plans and dreams.

-This school is a student-centred school, and Henry Smith a Year 10 student and one of our Head Students came up with ‘Cog idea’ for the Logo.
+This school is a student-centred school, and Henry Smith a former Head Student (2020-2021) came up with ‘Cog idea’ for the Logo.
 Below is his rationale behind the design:

-Adding to this are the thoughts from Connor Hudson, our other Year 10 and Head Student:
+Adding to this are the thoughts from another former head student Connor Hudson (2020-2021):

 The Cog design has much more of a story behind it.
 We are all different and the colours and sizes of the cogs represent our diversity.
 They also represent the House colours that are an important pastoral system in our school.